thoughtbot/design-sprint/5-Validate/README.md

 # Validate & Learn: Test the right path

-## Summary

-Reactions to competitive demos, our assumptions for the prototype, what we were looking for and the reactions to the prototype
+Reactions to competitive demos, our assumptions for the prototype, what we were looking for and the reactions to the prototype.

 ---

-## Schedule
+## Example Schedule for Validate

 #### 4 User Interviews *(1hr each)*